Ninalgad/cancer-immu-mlp/README.md

 # Run Inference

 To run inference on the VALIDATION genes: `python src/run_inference.py` \
-By default, predictions will be saved out to `data/processed/validation_output.csv`.
+By default, predictions will be saved to `data/processed/validation_output.csv`.

 To run inference on the TEST genes: `python src/run_inference.py --test-mode` \
-By default, predictions will be saved out to `data/processed/test_output.csv`.
+By default, predictions will be saved to `data/processed/test_output.csv`.

 ```commandline